adr1enbe4udou1n/blog/content/posts/10-a-beautiful-gitops-day/index.md

 ---
-title: "Setup a HA Kubernetes cluster for less than $60 by month"
+title: "A beautiful GitOps day - Build your self-hosted Kubernetes cluster"
 date: 2023-10-01
 description: "Follow this opinionated guide as starter-kit for your own Kubernetes platform..."
 tags: ["kubernetes"]